Manners Mansions: Design

 The building has 14 storeys and a distinctive appearance with sweeping curved corners addressing the corner of the plot.
 The ground floor was set aside for shops and businesses with the floors above providing exclusive residential apartments.
 It resembles many buildings in New York City built around the same time.

-The Building has similar features to the Ansteys Building owing to the fact that it was designed by the same architectural firm.
+The Building has similar features to the Ansteys Building as it was designed by the same architectural firm.
 Manners Mansions was famous for its ground floor high end shops and its beautiful curved art deco bronze and glass shop fronts.
 It also has the rounded corner house which for years was a popular venue for cigarette-and pipe-smokers.
 The tender price for Manners Mansions was £148,000 and the contractors were Reid & Knuckley Pty Ltd.

 The interior includes a stylish horse shoe shaped staircase with mosaic detailing, which was featured in a fashion shoot in 1989.

 Glazing of the building was executed by Furman Glass Co.
 Ltd of Mooi Street Johannesburg using British glass.